allegro/allegro.tech/_posts/2014-11-05-hadoop-world-2014-report.md

 Data visualization and data discovery become subjects of interest for growing number of initiatives.
-This is especially apparent in Hadoop World New York that is considered to be less technical and more commercial (half of attendees are business folks) than the one in West Coast edition and Hadoop Summit editions.
+This is especially apparent in Hadoop World New York that is considered to be less technical and more commercial (half of attendees are business folks) than the West Coast edition and Hadoop Summit editions.

 Apache Spark hype seems to be in full swing.
 Cloudera intensively promotes Spark in opposition to Hive based on Tez that is identified with Hortonworks.
 Future will show whether both of these projects will find a place for themselves in Big